krglaws/MyLFS/README.md

 ```sh
 sudo ./mylfs.sh --clean
 ```
-This will unmount the IMG file (if it is mounted), delete it, and delete the logs under `./logs`.
-It will not delete the cached package archives under `./pkgs`, but if you really want to do that you can easily `rm -f ./pkgs/*`.
+This will unmount the IMG file (if it is mounted), delete it, and delete the logs under `./logs/`.
+It will not delete the cached package archives under `./packages/`, but if you really want to do that you can easily `rm -f ./packages/*`.

 ## Booting
-So far, I have only managed to boot the IMG file from a flash drive on bare metal.
-It would be cool to be able to just boot it up with a VM, but I have yet to figure out how to get that to work.
-Suggestions are welcome.
+So far, I have managed to boot the IMG file using QEMU (see the [runqemu.sh](runqemu.sh) script) and on bare metal using a flash drive.
+I have not been able to boot it up on a VM yet.